aryxmega/awwwry/_projects/2020-03-18-techstyle-fashion-group.md

 - Introduced the team to start using [Zeplin][url-zeplin] and [Abstract][url-abstract] to help collaborate with engineers/stakeholders and have a version control process
 - Worked with the product, acqusition, marketing and engineering team on key initiatives and quarterly business goals
 - Heavily exercised my unlimited PTO
-- Come in on weekends to practice my sick dance moves
+- Came in on weekends to practice my sick dance moves

 [![Dancing at TechStyle Fashion Group](/images/projects/techstyle-fashion-group/techstyle-bruno-mars.png)](https://www.instagram.com/p/BLXNmMfDJ37/)